ratwolfzero/hopalong_python/README.md

 ### Special constellations and attractor edge cases

-Despite using the Copysign function, some parameter sets will lead to periodic orbits instead of intricate patterns, such as:
+Despite using the Copysign function, some parameter sets will still lead to periodic orbits instead of intricate patterns, such as:

 - Set 1: a = p , b = 0, c = 0